dojo-modeling/dojo-docs/jupyter.md

 has_toc: true
 ---

-# Register Jupyter Notebook Model in Dojo
+# Registering Jupyter Notebook Models in Dojo

 To register a Jupyter notebook based model in Dojo we recommend installing [Papermill](https://papermill.readthedocs.io/en/latest/index.html) to run the model.
 Papermill allows the ability to run a notebook as an executable as well as tag and expose parameters, which might be needed depending on how model parameters are defined.